First female head coach? NBA or NFL will get there long before the Premier League | Goal.com

 Collins’ case shows that, even if Hayes did complete a sensational switch to a relegation-threatened Wimbledon side, that would not suddenly change the game.

-With her Chelsea team constantly creating history as they target Champions League success having reached another Continental Cup final on Wednesday, there is little reason for her to want to move into a game that has hardly proven itself the most welcoming to those that do not fit the profile of white, heterosexual and male.
+With her Chelsea team constantly creating history, targeting Champions League success and having reached another Continental Cup final on Wednesday, there is little reason for her to want to move into a game that has hardly proven itself the most welcoming to those that do not fit the profile of white, heterosexual and male.

 "Football is for everyone," Hayes said after Wednesday's win over West Ham.